 - A Pre-Health Committee Letter

 - Consider carefully who you will ask for a letter of recommendation and how strongly they will be able to support your application to professional school.

 - You should seek authors for your letters from among professors, supervisors, employers, coaches and/or individuals with whom you have developed a solid working relationship.

-- HPAO will not include personal letters (parent, relative, neighbor) from people with whom you have not had a professional or academic relationship unless the medical school specifically requests such a letter (U of Florida is an example of one that does).
+- HPAO will not include personal letters (parent, relative, neighbor) from people with whom you have not had a professional or academic relationship unless the medical school specifically requests such a letter.
 If one school requests such a letter, we will send it to that school alone.
 Otherwise, these letters are not valued by schools and make the overall product appear less professional.

 - Please remember that you are encouraged to develop a relationship with faculty by visiting them during their office hours and using that time to explore your common interests beyond what is normally done in the classroom.